ozone-his/ozone-docs/docs/devs/e2e-tests.md

 ### Analyzing a sample test case

-Again, in the context of the data flows between OpenMRS and SENAITE, let us verify that ordering lab test for an OpenMRS patient does create the corresponding SENAITE client with an analysis request.
+Again, following our example of the data flows between OpenMRS and SENAITE, let us verify that ordering a lab test for an OpenMRS patient does create the corresponding SENAITE client with an analysis request.
 Let us look at the sample test case code below:

 ```javascript
 import { test, expect } from '@playwright/test';